electric-sql/electric/docs/usage/data-modelling/migrations.md

 ### Data types

 ElectricSQL maps between Postgres data types on the server and SQLite data types in the local app.
 This is not a perfect match.
 In many cases, SQLite does not have native support for a Postgres data type.
+However, our client libraries bridge the gap for the majority of Postgres types, providing a native JavaScript/TypeScript experience for any data type supported in electrified tables.

+We're actively working on expanding the range of Postgres data types ElectricSQL supports out of the box.

 ### Primary keys